moditect/layrry/README.md

 ## Using jbang

-[jbang](https://github.com/jbangdev/jbang) can launch self contained Java sources, JShell scripts, JARs. jbang has a feature that allows you to tey out Layrry withlut having to install or build Layrry yourself.
+[jbang](https://github.com/jbangdev/jbang) can launch self contained Java sources, JShell scripts, JARs. jbang has a feature that allows you to try out Layrry without having to install or build Layrry yourself.
 You only need a JDK (11+ is preferred) and jbang installed.
 Once you do, you may invoke the previous example with

 ```sh